DynamicSSSP/HIPC18/README_SC18.md

 ## Getting Started
 First, follow the installation instructions in the [README](README.md)

+For the analysis scripts, you will need a Python (2 or 3) installation that also has the Seaborn module (for plotting).

 ### Datasets for the experiments

 Following are the steps to setup RMAT network and real network for running Dynamic SSSP and Galois